 Your dentist will administer anesthesia during dental implant surgery to ensure your comfort, so you won't feel any pain during the procedure.

 After the procedure, patients do not typically experience much discomfort.
-Most can manage any pain with an over-the-counter pain medication for a few days after the procedure.
+Most can manage any pain with over-the-counter pain medication for a few days after the procedure.

 For the first couple of weeks following the implant procedure, you will also need to eat a soft diet to avoid any pain or irritation.